AsiaGrpr/holbertonschool-interview/README.md

     - **Prototype**: `heap_t *heap_insert(heap_t **root, int value)`;
     - **Return**:  `the address of the inserted node, or NULL if it failed`;

+## 4- Minimum operations:
+In a text file, there is a single character H. Your text editor can execute only two operations in this file: Copy All and Paste.
+Given a number n, write a method that calculates the fewest number of operations needed to result in exactly n H characters in the file.
+Be smart about how you utilize the memory! (python)